HTTPArchive/almanac.httparchive.org/src/content/en/2025/performance.md

 {{ figure_markup(
   image="early-hints-usage.png",
-  caption="Early Hints usage by website rank and device (2025)", description=”The chart shows the percentage of pages using Early Hints by website rank on desktop and mobile in 2025.
+  caption="Early Hints usage by website rank and device (2025)", description="The chart shows the percentage of pages using Early Hints by website rank on desktop and mobile in 2025.
 Usage is quite low in all groups, only breaking 6% of desktop pages in the top 1 million group.
-All other groups are mostly below 5%.”, chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSdGtVc2AYakM2cNaGLtpVgQwXfG7jOrGQymbbJo20qaMXn1Pd1cyV_tU9PROEuwFbhFBeI3GHCNhvN/pubchart?oid=1274076138&format=interactive", sheets_gid="1150834797", sql_file="early_hints_usage_rank.sql"
+All other groups are mostly below 5%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSdGtVc2AYakM2cNaGLtpVgQwXfG7jOrGQymbbJo20qaMXn1Pd1cyV_tU9PROEuwFbhFBeI3GHCNhvN/pubchart?oid=1274076138&format=interactive", sheets_gid="1150834797", sql_file="early_hints_usage_rank.sql"